-45. The Government contended by way of a preliminary submission that the applicants could not claim to be victims of a violation of the Convention within the meaning of Article 34.
+- 45. The Government contended by way of a preliminary submission that the applicants could not claim to be victims of a violation of the Convention within the meaning of Article 34.
 It transpired from the written grounds of the second-instance administrative decisions that the appellate authorities had fully shared the applicants' arguments and had quashed the contested decisions in their entirety.
-The Governor, in his decision of 17 June 2005 (see paragraph 22 above), had gone even further in that he had stressed that prohibiting an assembly on the ground of a threat of violence between the demonstrators and counter-demonstrators would have been tantamount to accepting that the authorities endorsed the intentions of organisations which deliberately intended to breach the public order.
+The Governor, in his decision of 17 June 2005 (see paragraph 22 above), had gone even further, stressing that prohibiting an assembly on the grounds of a threat of violence between demonstrators and counter-demonstrators was tantamount to the authorities' endorsing the intentions of organisations which deliberately set out to cause a disturbance.
 When quashing the contested decisions, the appellate authorities had stated that their assessment had been made bearing in mind the applicants' freedom of assembly.
-As these decisions had eventually been found unjustified, the applicants could not claim to have a victim status.

-46. The Government were of the view that as the applicants had not claimed to have sustained any pecuniary or non-pecuniary damage, the domestic authorities had not been under an obligation to offer them any redress.
+As the impugned decisions had eventually been found unjustified, the applicants could not claim to have victim status. - 46.
+The Government were of the view that as the applicants had not claimed to have sustained any pecuniary or non-pecuniary damage, the domestic authorities had been under no obligation to offer them any redress.
 A decision or measure favourable to the applicant was not in principle sufficient to deprive him of his status as a "victim" unless the national authorities had acknowledged, either expressly or in substance, and then afforded redress for, the breach of the Convention (Eckle v.
-Germany, judgment of 15 July 1982, Series A no. 51, § 66).

-47. The applicants submitted that the authority relied on by the Government, the Eckle v.
+Germany, judgment of 15 July 1982, Series A no. 51, § 66). - 47.
+The applicants submitted that the authority relied on by the Government, the Eckle v.
 Germany case, was of little relevance to the case at hand.
-They reiterated that it was only when those two conditions were cumulatively satisfied that the subsidiary nature of the protective mechanism of the Convention precluded examination of an application (see Scordino v.
+They argued that it was only when those two conditions were cumulatively satisfied that the subsidiary nature of the protective mechanism of the Convention precluded examination of an application (see Scordino v.
 Italy (dec.), no. 36813/97, 27 March 2003).
 In their case it could not be said that those two conditions had been satisfied.
-No redress had ever been afforded at domestic level for any of the breaches of the Convention alleged in their application.

-48. The Court reiterates that in its decision on the admissibility of the application it joined to the merits of the case the examination of whether the applicants could claim to be victims of a breach of their rights (see paragraph 5 above).
+No redress had ever been afforded at domestic level for any of the breaches of the Convention alleged in their application. - 48.
+The Court reiterates that in its decision on the admissibility of the application it joined to the merits of the case the examination of whether the applicants could claim to be victims of a breach of their rights (see paragraph 5 above).
 The Court confirms its approach.